AvidAndAmateur/EasyP5jsPlayer/README.md

 # EasyP5js

 EasyP5js is a simple p5.js library aimed at getting users started quickly with making a 2d web games.
 ---
+## Who this is for
+me, I've had to reuse this code a lot and figured making it into a library would be better.

+People who have similar problems would also benefit.

+If you are new to p5js I would recommend reading through the code in this library and understanding it before using it, this way you can learn both how this library functions and how the p5js langauge functions (and in part javascript as a whole)

+---